AlbertoR94/AlbertoR94/_projects/1_project.md

 ---

 ## Introduction

-- Problem statement.
-It is clear that customers is one of the most important assets of any business and therefore is very important to understand their needs and preferences.
-If a company has access to relevant information about customers behavior it makes sense to use this information to .
-For example we can split customer
+It is clear that customers are one of the most important assets of any business and therefore is very important to understand their needs and preferences.
+If a company has access to relevant information about customer behavior it makes sense to use this information for marketing purposes.
+For example, we can split customers into different groups according to their purchase patterns; then, use this groups to make special offers or make other business-related decisions.
+Also, we can use past data to try to forecast the future behavior of customer in order to calculate the customer lifetime value.
+This will be important if we want to know whether we should spend effort in trying to retain a customer or not.

+In this project I present a RFM analysis that aims to segment a collection of customers into groups of similar purchase patterns.
+Also I apply a probability model to forecast the future expected behavior (in term of transactions) which can be used as an estimate of customer lifetime value.
+Finally I present the results in an interactive dashboard.

+The dataset used in this project can be found here.
+This dataset, that belongs to an anonymous non-store online retail company, consists of several records with information about the transactions made by approximately 4000 customers between 01/12/2010 and 09/12/2011.

 - What is RFM analysis?
 - Statistical models for behavior forecasting.